TolikPylypchuk/SharpHook/docs/articles/about.md

   </tr>
 </table>

+Note that on Linux, there are four libuiohook files per platform.
 With libuiohook in place, you can build SharpHook using your usual methods, e.g. with Visual Studio or the `dotnet` CLI.
 You need .NET 10 with the `maccatalyst` workload to build SharpHook.
-If you are building on Linux where the `maccatalyst` workload is not supported, or if you don't want to install this workload, you can set the `SHARPHOOK_SKIP_MACCATALYST` environment variable to anything other than `false` (case-insensitive), and the Mac Catalyst targets will be skipped.
+If you are building on Linux where the `maccatalyst` workload is not supported, or if you don't want to install it, you can set the `SHARPHOOK_SKIP_MACCATALYST` environment variable to anything other than `false` (case-insensitive), and the Mac Catalyst targets will be skipped.

 ## Changelog